How to Make Oreo Cake Pops

 With the dough on sticks still in its chilling place, begin to melt your candy melts or chocolate over low heat.

 It will gradually begin to melt and become smooth.
 Once mostly melted, the last bits will melt rapidly in the residual heat, so keep a close eye on the pan.

 Remove from heat, and take your baking tray out of the refrigerator or freezer.

 Take one of the oreo cake balls on a stick, and dip it into the melty mixture, turning the stick to ensure even coverage.
 It’s nice to let the coating drape ever so slightly on to the stick–once hardened, it will form a sort of seal and ensures that the top-heavy weight of the pop will not fall off of the stick.

 Tap the edge of the stick against the pan, or slowly rotate the pop, to allow the excess coating to drip off.

-If desired, either lightly press the pop in the sprinkles, or by hand, drizzle sprinkles over the pop.
+If desired, either lightly press the pop in the sprinkles, or by hand, drizzle sprinkles (extra points if they’re homemade sprinkles!) over the pop.
 You need to do this directly after dipping or they will not stick.

 Transfer to the second prepared baking sheet.
 You can align the finished pops with the stick upright, or with one of the dipped sides facing down.